-The sum of the NumBytesInNalUnit variables for access unit n (with n greater than 0) shall be less than or equal to FormatCapabilityFactor * MaxLumaSr * ( AuCpbRemovalTime[ n ] − AuCpbRemovalTime[ n − 1 ] ) ÷ MinCr, where MaxLumaSr and MinCr are the values specified in Table A-2 and FormatCapabilityFactor is the value specified in Table A-3 that apply to picture n.
+The sum of the NumBytesInNalUnit variables for access unit n (with n greater than 0) shall be less than or equal to FormatCapabilityFactor * scaleFactor * MaxLumaSr * ( AuCpbRemovalTime[ n ] − AuCpbRemovalTime[ n − 1 ] ) ÷ MinCr, where MaxLumaSr and MinCr are the values specified in Table A-2 and FormatCapabilityFactor is the value specified in Table A-3.

-The removal time of access unit 0 shall satisfy the constraint that the number of tiles in picture 0 is less than or equal to Min( Max( 1, MaxTileCols * MaxTileRows * 120 * ( AuCpbRemovalTime[ 0 ] − AuNominalRemovalTime[ 0 ] ) + MaxTileCols * MaxTileRows * PicSizeInSamplesY / MaxLumaPs ), MaxTileCols * MaxTileRows ), for the value of PicSizeInSamplesY of picture 0, where MaxTileCols and MaxTileRows are the values specified in Table A-1 that apply to picture 0.
+The removal time of access unit 0 shall satisfy the constraint that the number of tiles in coded pictures in access unit 0 is less than or equal to Min( Max( numLayersInSubBitstream, scaleFactor * MaxTileCols * MaxTileRows * 120 * ( AuCpbRemovalTime[ 0 ] − AuNominalRemovalTime[ 0 ] ) + scaleFactor * MaxTileCols * MaxTileRows ), scaleFactor * MaxTileCols * MaxTileRows ), where MaxTileCols and MaxTileRows are the values specified in Table A-1.

-The difference between consecutive CPB removal times of access units n and n − 1 (with n greater than 0) shall satisfy the constraint that the number of tiles in picture n is less than or equal to Min( Max( 1, MaxTileCols * MaxTileRows * 120 * ( AuCpbRemovalTime[ n ] − AuCpbRemovalTime[ n − 1 ] ) ), MaxTileCols * MaxTileRows ), where MaxTileCols and MaxTileRows are the values specified in Table A-1 that apply to picture n.
+The difference between consecutive CPB removal times of access units n and n − 1 (with n greater than 0) shall satisfy the constraint that the number of tiles in coded pictrues in access unit n is less than or equal to Min( Max( numLayersInSubBitstream, scaleFactor * MaxTileCols * MaxTileRows * 120 * ( AuCpbRemovalTime[ n ] − AuCpbRemovalTime[ n − 1 ] ) ), scaleFactor * MaxTileCols * MaxTileRows ), where numLayersInSubBitstream and scaleFactor are the values for access unit n, and MaxTileCols and MaxTileRows are the values specified in Table A-1 that apply to access unit n.

-Each layer in the TargetDecLayerIdList shall obey the General tier and level limits in A.4.1, and the Profile-specific level limits a), b), c), d), g), h), i), and j) for the Main and Main 10 profiles specified in A.4.2

-The value of TotalPicSizeInSamplesY shall be less than or equal to 2 * MaxLumaPs, where MaxLumaPs is specified in Table A-1, and where TotalPicSizeInSamplesY is derived as follows:

-TotalPicSizeInSamplesY = 0

-for (i = 0; i <= 62; i++)

-if layer i in TargetDecLayerIdList

-TotalPicSizeInSamplesY += PicSizeInSamplesY of the layer with nuh_layer_id equal to i

-The nominal removal time of access unit n (with n greater than 0) from the CPB, as specified in subclause C.2.3, shall satisfy the constraint that AuNominalRemovalTime[ n ] − AuCpbRemovalTime[ n − 1 ] is greater than or equal to Max( TotalPicSizeInSamplesY (2 * MaxLumaSr), fR ) for the value of TotalPicSizeInSamplesY of access unit n − 1, where MaxLumaSr is the value specified in Table A-2 that applies to access unit n − 1.

-For the VCL HRD parameters, BitRate[ i ] shall be less than or equal to 2 * CpbBrVclFactor * MaxBR for at least one value of i in the range of 0 to cpb_cnt_minus1[ HighestTid ], inclusive, where BitRate[ i ] is specified in subclause E.2.3 based on parameters selected as specified in subclause C.1 and MaxBR is specified in Table A-2 in units of CpbBrVclFactor bits/s.

-For the NAL HRD parameters, BitRate[ i ] shall be less than or equal to 2 * CpbBrNalFactor * MaxBR for at least one value of i in the range of 0 to cpb_cnt_minus1[ HighestTid ], inclusive, where BitRate[ i ] is specified in subclause E.2.3 based on parameters selected as specified in subclause C.1 and MaxBR is specified in Table A-2 in units of CpbBrNalFactor bits/s.